-17.62 The arbitrator shall act with his powers limited strictly to the application and interpretation of the Agreement as written.
-The parties shall have the right to present such views as they wish to the arbitrator, but it shall not be necessary to have a shorthand or stenotype reporter present to report the proceedings nor shall employment of counsel be necessary.
+- 17.62 The industry Area Arbitrator shall act with his powers limited strictly to the application and interpretation of the Agreement as written.
+The parties shall have the right to present such views as they wish to the industry Area Arbitrator, but it shall not be necessary to have a shorthand or stenotype reporter present to report the proceedings nor shall employment of counsel be necessary.
 The arbitrator, on this basis, shall promptly issue an oral interim ruling with respect to the grievance or dispute and thereafter confirm it in writing.
 An interim ruling shall be binding on the particular occasion but shall not be a precedent for other cases.
-Any interim ruling shall be binding unless reversed by a contrary decision after a formal hearing.

-17.63 If either party is dissatisfied with the interim ruling, the question shall be immediately referred at the request of such party to the arbitrator for hearing and decision in accordance with the normal procedure under Section 17.5 of this Agreement; the arbitrator shall then proceed as if there had been a failure to agree on the question by the Joint Port Labor Relations Committee, provided that the arbitrator may temporarily delay a hearing to permit prompt bona fide efforts to settle the question in the Joint Port Labor Relations Committee.

-17.631 Formal area arbitration hearings on disputes regarding violations of Subsection 11.1, conducted in accordance with Section 17.63, shall be heard within twenty-four (24) hours following the issuance of the interim ruling to both parties by the Area Arbitrator.
+Any interim ruling shall be binding unless reversed by a contrary decision after a formal hearing. - 17.63 If either party is dissatisfied with the interim ruling, the question shall be immediately referred at the request of such party to the Area Arbitration Panel for hearing and decision in accordance with the normal procedure under Section 17.5 of this Agreement; the Area Arbitration Panel shall then proceed as if there had been a failure to agree on the question by the Joint Port Labor Relations Committee, provided that the Area Arbitration Panel may temporarily delay a hearing to permit prompt bona fide efforts to settle the question in the Joint Port Labor Relations Committee. - 17.631 Formal area arbitration hearings on disputes regarding violations of Subsection 11.1, conducted in accordance with Section 17.63, shall be heard by the Area Arbitration Panel within twenty-four (24) hours following the issuance of the interim ruling to both parties by an industry Area Arbitrator.
 The formal decision shall be rendered within twenty-four (24) hours after receipt of the transcript of the hearing.

-17.64 The use of the informal procedure leading to an interim ruling can be waived by consent of both parties with respect to any particular dispute or grievance.
-If at the beginning of the informal procedure either party establishes a good faith claim that an issue, other than a dispute with respect to Section 11, is of general significance or that the formal procedure will be necessary to settle such issue, the Arbitrator shall rule that the informal procedure be bypassed regarding such issue.
-In the absence of such waiver or decision to bypass, the arbitrator shall hold an informal hearing and issue an interim ruling regarding the dispute in accordance with the procedure set forth above.

-17.7 Discipline by return to the dispatching hall.

-17.71 The employer shall have the right to return to the dispatching hall any man (or to send home any nonregistered man) for incompetence, insubordination or failure to perform the work as required in conformance with the provisions of this Agreement.
+- 17.64 The use of the informal procedure leading to an interim ruling can be waived by consent of both parties with respect to any particular dispute or grievance.
+If at the beginning of the informal procedure either party establishes a good faith claim that an issue, other than a dispute with respect to Section 11, is of general significance or that the formal procedure will be necessary to settle such issue, the industry Area Arbitrator shall rule that the informal procedure be bypassed regarding such issue.
+In the absence of such waiver or decision to bypass, the industry Area Arbitrator shall hold an informal hearing and issue an interim ruling regarding the dispute in accordance with the procedure set forth above. - 17.7 Discipline by return to the dispatching hall. - 17.71 The employer shall have the right to return to the dispatching hall any man (or to send home any nonregistered man) for incompetence, insubordination or failure to perform the work as required in conformance with the provisions of this Agreement. - 17.72 Such clerk shall not be dispatched to such employer until his case shall have been heard and disposed of before the Joint Port Labor Relations Committee, and no other employer shall refuse employment to such clerk on the basis of such return to the dispatch hall.
+This provision shall only apply to clerks who are returned to the hall (fired) prior to the completion of their shift. - 17.73 If any man feels that he has been unjustly returned to the dispatching hall or dealt with, his grievance shall be taken up as provided in Section 17.2 beginning with Section 17.23.